Monday – Thursday

 The On-Site Septic Program is utilized for rural development where no public sewer is available.
 Because state land use laws limit these types of public facilities in rural zones, it is the only established and approved method of sewerage disposal in these areas.
 In urban areas, such as incorporated cities, a public sewer system is typically available and is the system of choice for higher density development.

 The program requires three (3) primary steps to legally establish a system associated with a rural zone development.
 First, a site evaluation must be performed using specific criteria or rules.
 An applicant initiates the process by applying to Curry County for a site evaluation, including providing fees, a site plan map for the property indicating the desired location of the system, and a minimum of two (2) test holes dug in the area desired for the system.
 Once a site evaluation is complete by Josephine County staff and approved based on evaluation of the test holes provided, an application for construction can be made.

 The application to Curry County for construction also includes fees and is specific to the type of system approved for the site.
 Lastly, a series of inspections is conducted to ensure the system is installed properly by measuring such items as slope across the septic lines and leveling of the tank.
 The complexity of the system required and the physical features of the site determine the number of site inspections needed.
 For the most simple systems, one or two inspections are usually required.
 For more complicated systems, such as a sand filter, multiple inspections may be necessary.

 On this page you will find forms and a fee schedule.
 Be advised forms and fees do change occasionally, so be sure to use the latest form posted on this page.
-To apply for the site evaluation, construction of the system, or to submit any application, please do so by sending the paperwork and fee to:
+To apply for the site evaluation, construction of the system, or to submit any application, please do so by sending the paperwork and fee (On-Site Septic Fees) to:

 Curry County On-Site Program